Energinet-DataHub/ARCHIVED-geh-message-archive/README.md

 ## Intro

-Processing af saved request and response logs har in message-archive processed and saved.
+Request and response logs are in message-archive processed and saved.
-The type of log er determined and parsed with a xml or json parser.
+The type of logs are determined and parsed with a xml or json parser.

-The processed logs should be searchable later and the specific log can be downloaded for storage.
+The processed logs should be searchable and log body can be downloaded form storage.

-Logs are saved by a middleware use en domains.
+Logs are saved by a middleware used in domains.
 <https://github.com/Energinet-DataHub/geh-core/tree/main/source/Logging>

 ## Architecture